 Consumers may purchase electronic savings bonds through the Treasury’s online system, TreasuryDirect® (Off-site Link).

-Automated Clearing House (ACH) Reclamation is a recovery procedure used by the Department of the Treasury, Financial Management Service (FMS), to obtain a refund (reclamation) from a presenting financial institution for federal government payments.
+Automated Clearing House (ACH) Reclamation is a recovery procedure used by the U.S. Department of the Treasury, Bureau of the Fiscal Service, to obtain a refund (reclamation) from a presenting financial institution for federal government payments.

 The Bureau of the Fiscal Service sells Treasury bills, notes and Treasury Inflation-Protected Securities (TIPS) at approximately 200 auctions each year to raise the cash needed to operate the federal government and to refund maturing securities.
 The Federal Reserve Banks assist by accepting and processing tenders and issuing securities to the successful bidders.

-Check Reclamation is a recovery procedure used by The Department of the Treasury, Financial Management Service (FMS), to obtain a refund (reclamation) from a presenting financial institution for paid Federal Government checks.
+Check Reclamation is a recovery procedure used by the U.S. Department of the Treasury, Bureau of the Fiscal Service, to obtain a refund (reclamation) from a presenting financial institution for paid Federal Government checks.